ronyfr3/fr3-responsive-table/README.md

 ## Instruction

-1.Do not forget to add data-label => data-label="TABLE_DATA_NAME".
+-Do not forget to add data-label => data-label="TABLE_DATA_NAME".
-2.You can style your table with your own class.
+-You can style your table with your own class.
-3.See my git_repo to get details idea.
+-See my git_repo to get details idea.

 ## Author